podnov/wire-cucumber/README.md

 Then that wire mock should not have been invoked
 Then that wire mock should have been invoked {int} time(s)

-Then the request url should have been {string}d body records:
+Then the request url should have been {string}

 Then the request should have had header {string} absent Then the request should have had header {string} containing {string}